Chowra Island: Administration

-The island belongs to the township of Nancowry of Teressa Taluk.
+The island belongs to Teressa-Chowra Taluk of the township of Nancowry.

 Culture

 Chowra island has five clans.
 Each year, one of the clans organizes a 3-week festival Panuohonot ("pig festival") according to the rotation system.
 The preparation for the festival lasts several months, and members of the other clans offer some help with the organization.
 The festival is celebrated in memory of the ancestors, at the onset of north-east winds.
 The festival features singing and dancing, with a canoe race at the end.
 At the onset of the south-west winds, Kancheuollo ("chicken festival") is celebrated.

 The unpredictable climate of the Bay of Bengal, and the importance of seafaring to the local economy, made accurate predicition of weather vital to Chowra's society.
 Traditionally, the people of Chowra did not rely on written calendars, instead appointing experts on weather conditions and seasonal change called tamol sahiöh, who was consulted before any significant seagoing activities and decided on the date of every seasonal festival year-on-year.
 This system of orally-transmitted knowledge, based on long observation of the relation between phases of the moon, the state of the sea, and the weather, allowed for accurate day-to-day weather forecasts; the forecasts of the Chowraites were well known for this.